 The history of makeup is a fascinating topic.

-loved playing around with makeup.
+Ever since the Ancient Egyptians, the human race has loved playing around with makeup.
 Here we explore various looks throughout the ages and discover how our cosmetic history still influences the fashions of today.

 The history of makeup